-Throughout the year, Medicare routinely inspect and surveys every Connecticut nursing home to identify violations and deficiencies that lead to substandard care.
-Currently, fifty-one (23%) of the 224 nursing facilities rated in Connecticut are deemed to be below the national average after investigators determined the nursing staff provide substandard care.
-If your loved one was mistreated, neglected, abused, or died unexpectedly from substandard care while living in a Connecticut nursing facility, we encourage you to contact the Connecticut nursing home abuse & neglect lawyers at Nursing Home Law Center to discuss a claim for compensation during a free case review.
+Throughout the year, Medicare routinely inspects and surveys every Connecticut caregiving facility to identify violations and deficiencies that lead to substandard care.
+Currently, fifty-one (23%) of the 224 nursing facilities rated in Connecticut are deemed to be below the national average after investigators determined the medical team if you provide substandard care.

 State Nursing Home Care Laws in Connecticut

-Nursing home abuse is a serious situation for any family member to deal with, and protections for Connecticut nursing home residents been codified into law as a result.
-Chapter 319dd is the governing authority for protective services of the elderly, and it maintains that any suspicion of abuse, neglect, exploitation or abandonment must be reported to protective services.
-This means that family members must report any suspicions of abuse or neglect that they may have, and it also binds nursing home professionals to reporting these suspicions as well.
-Nurses, medical examiners, any nursing home staff person and physical therapists all have a legal obligation to report any suspicions of abuse or neglect that they may have.
+Family members must report any suspicions of abuse or neglect that they may have concerning the care facility, and it also binds nursing home professionals to report these suspicions as well.
+Nurses, medical examiners, nursing aides, and physical therapists all have a legal obligation to report any suspicions of mistreatment that they may have.